homeaway/datapull/docs/docs/custom_role_creation.md

 </ul>

 Make sure you have the below required information before running the below commands:

- <aws_admin_profile>  - The name of the admin aws profile which has saved in your credentials file
+- <aws_admin_profile>  - The name of the admin aws profile which has saved in your credentials file
- <s3_bucket_name>  - this is the bucket used during datapull installation
+- <s3_bucket_name>  - this is the bucket used during datapull installation
- <region> - the region in which the datapull has been installed
+- <region> - the region in which the datapull has been installed.

 - From the terminal at the root of the repo, run
     - `cd api/terraform/datapull_iam/`